 Molly completed a BA in Photography and Italian Studies at Bard College in 2010, and she earned an MFA in Photography from the Hartford Art School in 2018.
 Her photographs have been shown in solo and group exhibitions in New York, Los Angeles, Palm Springs, Boston, Hartford, and Berlin, and prints of her work are in a number of private collections worldwide.
 One of her photographs is part of the permanent collection of the Burchfield Penney Museum in Buffalo, NY.
 Her most recent photobook, Rancho, was self-published in March 2019.

-Publications include the Washington Post, Bloomberg Businessweek, High Country News, Aint-Bad, ARRI, Humble Arts Foundation, Don't Take Pictures, Foundry Journal, and Pearl Press.
+Publications & clients include the Washington Post, Wall Street Journal, Bloomberg Businessweek, The Intercept, HuffPost, High Country News, The Apache Messenger, Aint-Bad, ARRI, Humble Arts Foundation, Don't Take Pictures, Foundry Journal, and Pearl Press.

 Since the onset of the pandemic in early 2020, Molly has been a group leader and regular contributor to The Journal, a collaborative project between over 400 women* photographers worldwide.
 She is a member of Women Photograph and the Women's Photo Alliance (WPA).
 She served on the board of ASMP Los Angeles from 2015-2021, first as Vice President in 2015 and then as the chapter President 2016-2021.

 In addition to her freelance work, she is a mentor with the Image Threads Collective and has worked as a professor of photography at Unity College.

 For quarterly updates on exhibitions, publications, artist talks, and other announcements, sign up for her newsletter here.